-Actions Status (as of 2019/20) Comments Reference in Action Plan 2020 - 2042 Council maintains an up to date data base of sport contacts across the region.
+Actions Status (as of 2019/20) Comments Reference in Action Plan (2020) the co-ordination of an annual process for clubs to notify Council of changes to office bearers or their contact details.
+Details should be able to be made public to interested parties.
+Council maintains an up to date data base of sport contacts across the region.
 1.2.2 Develop a communication package from Council to inform club office bearers of key Council contacts, responsibilities and processes.
 Status as of 2019/20: Completed.
 Comment: Regular meetings established in 2016 between groups and Council staff involved in maintenance of facilities.
-Action 13.1 Action 13.2 1.2.3 Develop partnerships with community organisations, Government Departments (NSW Department of Sport and Recreation NSW Health, Division of General Practitioners, NSW Education and Training) and professionals delivering recreation activity programs, information and advice to expand, target and promote appropriate new programs (e.g. walking, community recreation and physical activity programs).
+Action 13.1: Sport and Recreation Contacts Actions 9.1 and 13.2: Sports Operational Meetings 1.2.3 Develop partnerships with community organisations, government departments (NSW Department of Sport and Recreation NSW Health, Division of General Practitioners, NSW Education and Training) and professionals delivering recreation activity programs, information and advice to expand, target and promote appropriate new programs (e.g. walking, community recreation and physical activity programs).
 Status as of 2019/20: Ongoing.
 Comment: Council has established and maintains ongoing relationships with multiple organisations to assist with program development and delivery.
-Action 11.4 1.3 Ensure formal sporting opportunities exist for females 1.3.1 Actively assist volunteers to develop sporting clubs (e.g. netball, basketball or softball) that will provide regular opportunities for females to be involved in formal sport in outlying towns.
+Action 11.4: Establish and Maintain Partnerships 1.3 Ensure formal sporting opportunities exist for females 1.3.1 Actively assist volunteers to develop sporting clubs (e.g. netball, basketball or softball) that will provide regular opportunities for females to be involved in formal sport in outlying towns.
 Status as of 2019/20: Ongoing.
 Comment: Council provides resources to volunteers within the community and acts as a medium to connect volunteers and clubs.
-Strategy 10 Strategy 15
+Strategy 10: Volunteering Strategy 15: Inclusion and Access